 I specialise in detailed assessments between solicitors and their clients, including common law assessments.
 I act equally frequently for clients and for solicitors.

 Mediation is a form of alternative dispute resolution whereby parties try to reach agreement without requiring the decision of a court or tribunal.
-It can be used to try to resolve any form of dispute, whether a case which may be subject to court litigation, a workplace disagreement or any breakdown in relationships.
+It can be used to try to resolve any form of dispute, whether a case which may be subject to court litigation or not.
 The mediator is a neutral person appointed by the parties to try to help them resolve their dispute.
-He or she does not advise the parties, but explores with them whether a compromise can be reached.
+He does not advise the parties, but explores with them whether a compromise can be reached.

 I was trained by an organisation called CADR (Costs Alternative Dispute Resolution) and am a member of its panel of specialist costs mediators.
 Therefore I can mediate disputes which focus solely on costs, as well as the broader spread of civil/commercial disputes.